- Understanding the sales and marketing process will help you become a better filmmaker or screenwriter

 7. finding a distributor

-Day 2 – Distributing films in the UK in the 21st century
+Session 2 – Distributing films in the UK in the 21st century (Tuesday 20th April)

 Making a film is a business.
 On this day lwearn how deals are strucutred within the film indiustry.
 See live examples which clearly expain how film distribution works.